Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Results and Discussion

 The TLS and LP losses of the three TiN films are demonstrated in Figure~\ref{fig:delta_TiN}.
 For improved readability, only the median $\tilde{\delta}_{\mathrm{LP}}$ of the LP losses are shown.

-The box plot visualizes data from single resonators as circles and the box and the bars visualize the interquartile range (IQR) with outliners above 1.5*IQR.
-We compare the HP/HT and LP/LT process combinations, chosen to represent the extremes: the LP etch with LT strip, which yields the best performance with $\tilde{\delta}_{\mathrm{LP}}$ and $\delta_{\rm TLS}$ approaching $10^{-6}$, and the HP etch with HP strip, which yields the worst performance with both losses two to three orders of magnitude higher.
-Details about the influence of the etching will follow below.
+The box plot visualizes data from single resonators as circles and the box and the bars visualize the interquartile range (IQR) with outliers above 1.5*IQR.
+We compare the HP/HT and LP/LT process combinations only, chosen to represent the extremes: the LP etch with LT strip, which yields the best performance with $\tilde{\delta}_{\mathrm{LP}}$ and $\delta_{\rm TLS}$ approaching $10^{-6}$, and the HP etch with HP strip, which yields the worst performance with both losses two to three orders of magnitude higher (details in following section).